Sound EconomicsSound Economics

-Economics majors should demonstrate the ability to: (1) understand and manipulate complex economic models and draw meaningful connections between these models and empirical applications; (2) conduct an empirical economic research project and convey the findings effectively, both orally and in writing; (3) develop short and long-run implications of alternative policy choices by rigorous application of microeconomics and macroeconomics; (4) understand and critique recent economic research; (5) be aware of recent developments in the U.S. and world economy; (6) understand the relationship between economics and research conducted in other social sciences; and (7) acquire specific technical skills appropriate to their career goals.
+Economics majors should demonstrate the ability to: (1) understand and manipulate complex economic models and draw meaningful connections between these models and empirical applications; (2) conduct an empirical economic research project and convey the findings effectively, both orally and in writing; (3) develop the implications of alternative policy choices by application of microeconomics and macroeconomics; (4) understand and critique recent economic research; (5) be aware of recent developments in the U.S. and world economy; and (6) acquire skills appropriate to their career goals.

 Economics majors should develop excellent communications skills, including the ability to communicate effectively both orally and in writing.
 Using these skills, they should be competent to convey: (1) their understanding of the technical aspects of economics, (2) the results of empirical analysis and applied theory, and (3) their familiarity with economic events.

 In addition, economics majors planning to undertake graduate study should develop expertise in mathematics, mathematical economics, and econometrics.

 Meet our faculty!